majuss/ecoevolpara/Documentation/vms.md

 The [spice-client] available in the Debian repos, provides a way to connect to a virtual machine running Windows with a graphical interface.
 This allows the user to use Software like the Microsoft Office Suite.
 The software spice-gues-tools needs to be installed on Windows first.
 To do so connect via VNC the first time you start the VM.
 Then install [these tools].

-Then you can install the spice-client on any debian machine using:
+Then you can install the spice-client on any Debian machine using:
 ```
 sudo aptitude install spice-client
 ```
 You invoke the spice-client with the command `spicec`, additionally you have to provide an IP, a port and the password to connect to the VM. `spicec -h $server_IP -p $port -w $password`

-A window will pop up you can control it with the following hot-keys.
+A window will pop up you can control it with the following hot-keys:

 Key combination | Effect
 ----------------|-------